beachparty/beachparty.github.io/about.md

 permalink: /about/
 ---

-Drew P Robertson is a writer, performer and political activist.
-He made a name for himself as Sandy Andy building sand sculptures at music festivals, his work has now been seen all around the world.
+Drew P Robertson is a writer, performer and political activist who made a name for himself as Sandy Andy, building sand sculptures at music festivals.
+His work has now been seen all around the world.
 From Blackpool to the Bahamas, Miami and the Maldives.
-He's famous in Australia for his controversial works of art and has even set sand sculpting world records.
+He's famous in Australia for a controversial work of art and has even set sand sculpting world records.
 We've lost count of the number of celebrities, musicians and film stars that have sat for a chat on his infamous sand sofa.

 ### More Information

 As leader of a political party in the UK called #TheBeachParty, Drew P is an environmental activist making ephemeral works of art with a clear underlying message, he hopes to make the world a better place.
-Art activism, both directly within movements and in the surrounding culture, has been a key element of social protest as he enthusiastically builds upon his grass roots movements in the heart of London.
+Art activism, both directly within movements and in the surrounding culture, has been a key element of social protest as he enthusiastically builds upon grass root movements in the heart of London.

 ### Contact us if you like use one of his articles in your print or online publication